 I’d heard from many teachers that they wanted to look at their data differently.
 We could see overall results but had a hard time digging into the whys,

-explains Sonimar Villegas, NCVA Academic Administrator.
+explains Sonimar Villegas, NCVA Academic School Leader.

 Parents complained about having to work across too many platforms, so we knew we needed something more functional and effective and allowed for more consistency across the board.